psyvisions/sticky-notes/README.md

 Once the install script finishes executing, it should display "Successfully installed" on the browser window.
 Now uncomment line 19 again.
 This is strongly recommended for security reasons.
-You may as well completely remove install.php from your hosts root folder.
+You may as well completely remove install.php from your host's root folder.

 Step 3 - Adding themes
 -----------------------